ns-frankc/sumoq/README.md

 SumoQ
 ====

-An interactive Sumo Logic Query builder for debug and monitor usage.
+An auto-completion Sumo Logic Query builder for debug and monitor usage.

 Demo
 ====